 This listing from the Immunization Action Coalition offers access to guidance documents, toolkits, and other helpful resources, produced over a span of many years, and to information that can be adapted to meet the needs of your mass vaccination program and planned clinic locations.
-Please keep in mind that many of the guidance documents listed below were created in the past and will need to be modified to ensure additional protections are implemented (e.g., social distancing and wearing protective equipment such as masks, face shields, goggles, and gloves, where appropriate) to safeguard staff and patients from COVID-19.
+Please keep in mind that some documents may provide information or strategies that are not generalizable across different jurisdictions, such as mass vaccination roles for non-medical volunteers.
+In addition, many of the guidance documents listed below were created in the past and will need to be modified to ensure additional protections are implemented (e.g., social distancing and wearing protective equipment such as masks, face shields, goggles, and gloves, where appropriate) to safeguard staff and patients from COVID-19.

 Are you aware of additional resources or guidance documents that should be considered for inclusion in this listing?
 Please send information about additional resources to email@example.com.